Who was that?!? Unheralded ballers who mattered in Week 2

 Eye-opening one-handed grab, 7 catches, 116 yards, TD in 31-20 win over Patriots

 Why it matters: The Jaguars are making an argument to be the class of the NFL thus far, and a big reason why has been the surprising success of Jacksonville's passing game.
-Blake Bortles threw for 377 yards Sunday and Cole was his top receiver.
-This team can get past the hump if they get what they got from Bortles and Cole Sunday.
+Blake Bortles threw for 377 yards Sunday, and Cole was his top receiver.
+This team can get over the hump if they keep getting what they got from Bortles and Cole Sunday.

 Shaquill Griffin picks off Trubisky twice in first half